ASIA MARKETS: Asian Markets Shrug Off Latest North Korean Missile Test

 ADVERTISEMENT

-Australia's S&P/ASX 200 rose 0.1% after starting off slightly lower.
-Bank stocks continued to fall Monday.
+Australia's S&P/ASX 200 dropped 0.8%, with bank stocks continued to fall Monday.

-South Korean stocks continued to power further into record territory, with the Kospi climbing 0.7%.

 The British pound was of particular interest after it logged its biggest decline against the U.S. dollar in four months on Friday after an opinion poll showed a decline in support for the ruling Conservatives and a resurgence for the Labour Party.
 Other polls released over the weekend showed similar results, highlighting the prospect of Prime Minister Theresa May having a weaker hand for Brexit-related negotiations following next month's vote.
-The pound was little changed Monday in Asia.
+The pound rose to $1.2839 on Monday, up from $1.2803 late Friday in New York.

 (END) Dow Jones Newswires